-The recent progress in semiconductor nanotechnology has substantially facilitated the fabrication of various optical resonator structures characterized by a large confinement of light in well-defined spatial and spectral mode profiles enabling low mode-volume, high quality factor emitter--cavity systems~\cite{reitzenstein:1733}.
+The recent progress in semiconductor nanotechnology has substantially facilitated the fabrication of various optical resonator structures characterized by a large confinement of light in well-defined spatial and spectral mode profiles, enabling low mode-volume, high quality factor emitter--cavity systems~\cite{reitzenstein:1733}.
 In particular, several experimental groups realized cavity QED (cQED) systems with large vacuum field amplitude at a QD placed in a high-$Q$ low volume microcavity~\cite{michler}.
-In the past decade the strong coupling regime of coupling of single QDs with optical cavities has been realized in a number of high-quality semiconductor micro- and nano-structures, as in photonic crystals~\cite{yoshie:200}, micropillars~\cite{reithmaier:197} and microdisks~\cite{peter:067401}.
+In the past decade the strong coupling regime of coupling of single QDs with optical cavities has been realized in a number of high-quality semiconductor micro- and nanostructures, as in photonic crystals~\cite{yoshie:200}, micropillars~\cite{reithmaier:197}, and microdisks~\cite{peter:067401}.
 The interesting feature of micropillar cavities is the existence of two spectrally separated orthogonal, linearly polarized high-$Q$ components of the fundamental optical mode.
-Here, the frequency splitting arises as the result of a (slightly) elliptical cross-section of the micropillar which lifts the degeneracy of the resonator fundamental mode.
-It has been shown, that these two modes can couple with a single QD in the strong coupling regime, forming an entangled state of one excitonic and two photonic modes~\cite{reitzenstein:121306}.
+Here, the frequency splitting arises as the result of a slightly elliptical cross-section of the micropillar, which lifts the degeneracy of the resonator fundamental mode.
+It has been shown that these two modes can couple with a single QD in the strong coupling regime~\cite{reitzenstein:121306}, where temperature tuning has been used for variation of the transition mode frequency.
 Moreover, the two polarization modes can couple with the common QD gain medium in micropillar lasers~\cite{leymann:xxx}.
 In particular, in the latter case the collective interaction of QDs with the micropillar modes gives rise to an unconventional normal-mode coupling between the modes~\cite{khanbekyan:043840}.